michalroots/pico/articles/faial-community-day.md

 Here's a part of the invitation:

----

-The word "community" can mean many different things.
+>The word "community" can mean many different things.
 It can be challenging to align on a shared vision.
 And it can be even more challenging to actually work together and manifest our dreams.
 Yet, it's hard to shake off the feeling that **creating together is not only more effective but also more fun**.
 How could we do it effectively, given the context of our beautiful island?
+>

-The intention of this gathering is to **get practical and move our collective energy forward**.
+> The intention of this gathering is to **get practical and move our collective energy forward**.

----

 ## The Workshop